AdobeDocs/creative-cloud-enterprise.en/help/max2020/fresco.md

 >[!VIDEO](https://video.tv.adobe.com/v/326946?hidetitle=true)

 **Description**
-Discover Adobe Fresco for creating drawings and paintings using brush-based methods combining vector and raster workflows with cloud documents
+Discover Adobe Fresco for creating drawings and paintings using brush-based methods combining vector and raster workflows with cloud documents.

 In this tutorial, you will learn how to:
 *